Slympp/ConanLinuxScript/README.md

   *Admins may be able in the future to handle the server with commands on a specific channel*

  * **raidhours** : Enable a daily period where raids are possible.
-You need to configure the script and run "conan crontab"
+You need to configure the script and run "conan crontab".
   *This will require a reboot of your server to apply the changements.
 Your players will be warned with a Discord message and a delay*

  * **crontab** : Enable crontabs to automate the management of your server.